devgeniem/backend-recruit-task/README.md

 TODO user id?

 ## optional considerations
-The folder structure of the app doesn't scale particulary well.
+The folder structure of the app doesn't scale particularly well.
 Restructure the app as you see fit in a manner that would suit production - grade application with significantly more features.